-Fried eggs are probably one of the most commonly eaten egg dishes in the world, but Medamayaki, a Japanese-style fried egg, is prepared in a slightly different way.
-You don't need any uniquely Japanese ingredients or seasonings to make it.
-Give it a try and compare its taste to the one you usually have.
+Fried eggs are one of the most commonly eaten egg dishes in the world, but Medamayaki, a Japanese-style fried egg, is prepared in a slightly different way.
+Give it a try and compare its flavor to what you are used to.

 Jump to: